 Uber tests letting California drivers set their own prices

-Uber is experimenting with a new feature in California that allows drivers to set their own prices for rides in some circumstances instead of accepting Uber’s set price, according to a report from The Wall Street Journal.
+Uber is experimenting with a new feature in that allows to set their own prices for rides in some circumstances instead of accepting Uber’s set price, according to a report from The Wall Street Journal.
 The new feature allows for drivers to increase fares to up to five times more than Uber’s original price, and it follows other major changes Uber made in California in response to the new gig work law.

 According to the WSJ, the new changes let drivers increase fares in 10 percent increments, up to five times what Uber sets the base price of the ride.
 The new feature effectively creates a bidding system where drivers with lower prices get the first customers.
 As demand increases, drivers who had set higher prices will be matched with riders, too.